-- Students are given the following details to carry out this activity: - 2.
-Print out the instructions found in the link above or have students access the link directly on their own computers.
+- Students are given the following details to carry out this activity: - Print out the instructions found in the link above or have students access the link directly on their own computers.
 Have students read instruction or "manual" to building their tool box found on site above.
-(Digital use, Reading, Document Use)
+(Digital, Reading)